 There are several other controls for the Document References.
 To Add/Remove references click on the +/- buttons.
 The + button reveals a menu that allows adding internal references from the project as well as external references (Look-up and Add or Create), all of which are pictured below:

 Personally, I’ve been using Document References of late when writing posts.
 If I start researching aspects of my post then I add the references that I find which are usually external.
 So when I add the external reference I give it a title that makes sense and the web link to the page.
 This way I can access the information or add the link into a post.
 To add the referenced web link to your document, double click on the reference to open it.
 Then copy/paste the page link that’s opened into the your document via Scrivener’s link command.

 Using references can also be used in various types of writing besides blog posts.
 The internal project references are also very valuable for larger projects, especially those involving research.

-Sign up for my Archer’s Aim Digest mailing list to receive the forthcoming edition of my newsletter with announcements about upcoming releases and events (and there’s some big news this month).
+Please share your thoughts and ideas in the comments section.
+I’d also love to connect with you over social media so check my Contact page for that information.
 Want to be listed in The Bow of Destiny credits?
-Also join the Street Team to share upcoming books links.
+Join the Insider Team to share upcoming links.
 Either way, you’ll be the first to have news about my books, especially some free offers this summer related to the upcoming release of The Bow of Destiny, the first novel of The Bow of Hart Saga.
-You’ll also receive a free coupon to download my e-book short story, The Black Bag, as well as July’s free e-book: Recommended Reading for Authors!
+You’ll also receive a coupon to download my e-book short story, The Black Bag, for free as well as July’s free e-book: Recommended Reading for Authors!

 I am not responsible for republished content from this blog on other blogs or websites without our permission.